Replicable Reinforcement Learning with Linear Function Approximation: Replicable RL with linear function approximation

 \subsection{Limitations}

 The two algorithms we present both give strong stability guarantees in a linear function approximation MDP setting.
-However, their sample complexity cost is larger than that of their non-replicable counterparts and linear MDPs alone are often insufficient inpractice.
-While recent work has shown promising results employing linear MDPs on common benchmarks~\cite{zhang2022making}, they require a meticuluous feature learning procedure that has no replicability guarantees.
-Towards fully practical replicability, the feature learning problem for low-rank MDPs~\cite{jiang2017contextual, du2020is, agarwal2020flambe, modi2024modelfree} remains an interesting open question.
+However, their sample complexity cost is larger than that of their non-replicable counterparts; additionally, linear MDPs alone are often insufficient in practice.
+While recent work has shown promising results employing linear MDPs on common benchmarks~\cite{zhang2022making}, they require a meticulous feature learning procedure that has no replicability guarantees.
+Towards fully practical replicability, the feature learning problem for low-rank MDPs~\citep{jiang2017contextual, du2020is, agarwal2020flambe, modi2024modelfree} remains an interesting open question.